 To provide a positive pet health experience for your clients, you need a solid team.
 As the owner, you need to be an active participant in selecting the members of your team.
-Identifying appropriate talent is an investment in your practice.
+Identifying appropriate talent is an investment in your veterinary practice.
 This is true at all levels – practice manager, kennel, assistants, technicians, and associates.
 What skills are most important for your practice and your team?
-It is attitude? learning ability? experience? maturity?
-Owners must give thought to the team positions and then finding the talents to fill the positions plus the compensation package to recognize their value.
+It is attitude?
+Learning ability?
+Experience?
+Maturity?
+Owners must give thought to the team positions, finding the talents to fill the positions, and determine compensation package to recognize their value.

 This role of the owner requires an investment of your self and your time (which is often in short supply) and the attributes of commitment, patience, and sensitivity.
 Providing too much help limits an employee’s independence and his/her ability to fully own a position.
 Conversely, providing too little help can result in a floundering and disillusioned employee who may never attain independence and will always require direct instruction.
 This can be especially difficult when the personalities involved are not necessarily compatible.
 As a future owner, learning about your personality type and learning style can help you learn how to reach out and connect with those who have different personality types and learning styles.

 The responsibility of the owner to be a people manager is true whether the practice is a solo practice or a large multi-doctor, multi-discipline practice.
 Managing everyone or managing the managers still requires the owner to be the leader, the motivator, the guide, and the nurturer – to help everyone progress toward the practice’s mission and vision (you do have one right?)